9 min readUpdated June 2026

 Why Stay Near Kinkaku-ji: Kitayama, Nishijin, and Arashiyama

 Slightly to the southeast lies Nishijin, the city's traditional weaving district.
 For centuries, this area produced the intricate brocades worn by the imperial court and samurai.
 Today, you can still hear the clacking of looms from inside historic *machiya* townhouses, many of which have been converted into intimate inns.
-Further west, the scenic district of Arashiyama provides a stunning natural backdrop, accessible to Kinkaku-ji via a short taxi ride.
+Further west, the scenic district of Arashiyama provides a memorable natural backdrop, accessible to Kinkaku-ji via a short taxi ride.
 Staying in one of these areas allows for an early morning visit to the Golden Pavilion before the crowds, followed by an afternoon exploring the rich cultural fabric of a less-traveled part of Kyoto.

 1. Hiiragiya Bekkan